 Our results contribute to the literature regarding audit fee determination by providing additional evidence that an increase in audit fees, as a consequence of an increase in the demand for auditing services, is associated with a reduction in the likelihood of a financial statement error.
-Moreover, our results contribute to this literature by providing an econometric approach that attempts to separate the influence of the demand for auditing services.
+Moreover, our results contribute to this literature by providing an econometric approach that attempts to separate the influence of the demand for auditing services on audit fees from the impact of the supply for auditing services.